 Inbound routes tend to be most dangerous because they're usually well publicized, covered by the media, and afford protestors and terrorist the time they need to plan their attack, assess vantage points, preposition, weapons, carry out their attack with the most amount of cover and concealment, and make good their escape.
-You're front runners need to put as much and more and effort into planning your inbound, outbound, and bailout routes.
+You're front runners need to put much effort into planning your inbound, outbound, and bailout routes.
 My best advice is to plan for the worst case scenario (assassination) and from the perspective of the international terrorist.
+Remember, terrorists will be using local activists, disgruntled employees, political extremists, etc. as frontrunners, planners, field marshals, etc. Terrorists tend to use three teams.
+The first picks the target, the second plans the attack, and the third executes the operation.
+If we are going to effectively safeguard against the next terrorist attack, we need to design, develop, and maintain a well oiled public to private security systems and response protocols.